ET Group is Pexip’s Most Agile Partner of the Year

 About ET Group

 Enterprise organizations are moving to a hybrid workplace model that support teams both in-the office and at the home.
 ET Group is helping those organizations to build next-generation hybrid collaboration infrastructure that integrates their cloud and on-premises technology seamlessly.
-For more information about ET Group, please visit etgroup.ca/hybridx
+For more information about ET Group, please contact us or visit etgroup.ca/hybridx

 Helping you attract and on-board new team members while working remotely.